sakarie9/pfs-rs/pf8/README.md

 A comprehensive Rust library for encoding and decoding PF6 and PF8 archive files.
 This library provides both high-level convenience APIs and low-level control for working with these archive formats.

+> PF6 and PF8 are proprietary archive formats for the [Artemis](https://www.ies-net.com/) galgame engine.

 ## Features

 - **Multiple Format Support**: